adrienjoly/google-spreadsheet-append/README.md

 5. Copy the email address in Credentials > "Service Account"
 6. Share a spreadsheet with service account email address
 7. Copy the file ID from the spreadsheet URL: "https://docs.google.com/a/gmail.com/spreadsheets/d/{fileId}/edit"
+8. The first row of your spreadsheet must contain the names of the fields (one per column) you're going to submit for each record

 ## Example usage